-The programme prepares the students for a broad range of opportunities in the labour market.
-The alumni data demonstrate that EPA graduates very easily find jobs in their field of expertise.
-Some 75% of the alumni is employed in the private sector.
-Most graduates find a job in industry, in international consulting or the strategy departments of energy companies, multinationals and the banking sector.
-According to the critical reflection, over 90% of the graduates find a job within six months, and the average time to find a job is less than two months.
-Alumni are doing work they are trained for and expressed their gratitude for the good training they received in the programme.
-They confirmed that the analytical skills of EPA graduates are very good.
-They were all very positive about the level they had achieved in the EPA programme.
-The only critical remark made is that it is sometimes difficult to explain to foreign employers what the EPA programme is.
+The graduates of the MOT programme easily find jobs in their field and according to their expertise.
+Graduates find jobs in industry, in international strategy or engineering consulting firms or strategy departments, in multinationals or the banking sector, and some proceed to research a PhD.
+According to the critical reflection, more than 90% of the graduates find a job within six months, and the average time to find a job is less than two months.
+Alumni are doing work they are trained for and are grateful for the good training they received in the programme.